Bedrock-OSS/bedrock-wiki/docs/blocks/documentation.md

 }
 ```

-Would, in-game, yield a result such as `tile.Barrel of Foxes.name`.
-Using `lang` files is the recommended alternative.
+In-game, yields the result: `tile.Barrel of Foxes.name`.
+Using `.lang` files is recommended.

--   There is a maximum of 16 values per `property`.
+-   Maximum of 16 values per `property`.
--   Components `minecraft:entity_collision` and `minecraft:pick_collision` cannot be larger than `16x16x16`.
+-   Following components cannot be larger than 16x16x16:
+	- `minecraft:entity_collision`
+	- `minecraft:pick_collision`
 -   Execute commands cannot be run on blocks.
 -   Custom Blocks will not be mined any faster/slower with vanilla tools.
 -   Block faces will become dark if buried in another block.
--   Blocks will always be dropped with enchantment Silk Touch.
+-   Blocks will always be dropped with `Silk Touch` enchantment.
--   Block Identifiers cannot match those Vanilla, even ignoring namespace.
+-   Block Identifiers cannot match Vanilla blocks, even ignoring namespace.
+-	Following components requires `entity_collision` to be 4 or higher on the y-axis:
+	- `on_step_on`
+	- `on_step_off`
+	- `on_fall_on`